The Jaeger-LeCoultre Manufacture

 After arriving in La Sentier, I met with Jaeger-LeCoultre Product Manager, Marc Menant to begin a tour of the factory.
 We toured the design, assembly, after-sales service departments first.
 Then we toured numerous departments which manufactured all the parts needed to produce a watch.
 We then toured the ATMOS department, which was filled with shelves of the ATMOS clocks.
 Following that, we visited a department that consisted of a handful enamel painters, hand engravers and other watch artists.
 Finally, we viewed some of the most important museum pieces and then the new timepieces from SIHH, including the Master Compressor Extreme LAB 2

 This unique safe is part of a 3-piece collector's set (shown here) that includes the Hybris Mechanica à Grande Sonnerie, the Gyrotourbillon Mechanica and the Reverso Mechanica à Tryptique.
 These are three of Jaeger-LeCoultre's most complicated timepieces.

-On the half-day tour I did not have enough time to visit every single department, for every collection.
-I was, however, able to visit departments from all stages of production.
-After touring the factory, I am even more amazed at what Jaeger-LeCoultre is capable of doing.
+On the half-day tour, I did not have enough time to visit every single department, however, I was able to visit departments from all stages of production.
+After touring the factory, I am even more impressed by what Jaeger-LeCoultre is capable of doing.
 From traditional, to haute jewelry pieces, to ultra complicated, to sporty, to high-tech.
 Whatever type of timepiece you like, Jaeger-LeCoultre has the ability to design and manufacture it, from start to finish, all in-house.
 They are truly one of the most complete manufactures in the world.